lunarsoap5/decompimizer/README.md

   - This is used for both asset extraction and rebuilding the final ISO.

 - Configure and build:
+  - To build an ISO with custom code changes, run:

   ```sh
   python configure.py -v GZ2E01